OXAYAZA/Alpha-Counter/README.md

 ##### onTick
 _Type: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)_
-Callback function that execute on each countdown render.
+Callback function that is executed on each countdown render.
 The countdown instance serves as the context.

 ## License